 Historically, our primary sources of day-to-day liquidity have been our warehouse credit facilities, in which we sold and contributed automobile contracts, as often as twice a week, to special-purpose subsidiaries, where they were "warehoused" until they were financed on a long-term basis through the issuance of asset-backed notes.
 Upon issuance of the notes, funds advanced under one or more warehouse credit facilities were repaid from the proceeds.
-In December 2010 and February 2011, we entered into separate agreements for two new \$100 million revolving warehouse facilities.
-In May 2012, the revolving period of the February 2011 facility expired by its terms and we entered into a new \$100 million credit facility with a different lender.
-In March 2013, we agreed to amendments of the December 2010 facility that extended its availability to March 2015 and in June 2013 we agreed to an amendment of the May 2012 credit facility that extends its availability into June 2015.
-Our current maximum revolving warehouse financing capacity is \$200 million.
+Our current short-term funding capacity is \$200 million, comprising two credit facilities.
+The first \$100 million credit facility was established in December 2010.
+This facility was renewed in March 2013, extending the revolving period to March 2015, and adding an amortization period through March 2017.
+Our second \$100 million credit facility was established in May 2012.
+This facility was renewed in August 2014, extending the revolving period to August 2016, and adding an amortization period through August 2017.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Liquidity".